Paradigm Concepts

 They published the award-winning Arcanis campaign setting and managed the Living Arcanis campaign independent of the RPGA.

-Previously Arcanis operated as a d20 system campaign setting using the rules of Dungeons and Dragons.
+Previously Arcanis operated as a d20 system campaign setting using the rules of Dungeons & Dragons.

-Arcanis is now featured in Arcanis the Roleplaying Game, being released summer 2011 and the Legends of Arcanis campaign - inheritor of the Living Arcanis history.
+The Arcanis Roleplaying Game was released in the summer of 2011 with the Legends of Arcanis campaign - inheritor of the Living Arcanis history.

+Then later, Arcanis was released as the Arcanis5e line, using the 5th edition ruleset of the Dungeons & Dragons game.